 Operation D.B.
 Cooper: NW Escape Experience

 It’s all fun and games at Vancouver’s NW Escape Experience, which has year-round award-winning escape rooms, including Operation D.B.
 Cooper.
-Uncover clues while working with your team and the FBI to track down the infamous D.B.
+Uncover clues while working with your team and the FBI to track down D.B.
 Cooper in a remote cabin in the woods.
 It’s believed he has been hiding there since he parachuted from a hijacked airplane with nearly $200,000 in ransom money.
 It’s an escape room like no other, filled with twists and turns while trying to find the high-flying airborne criminal.

 D.B.
 Cooper Significant Local Locations

 In the early 1980s, during a family camping trip, a young boy named Brian Ingram made a remarkable discovery at Tena Bar (now closed to the public), situated along the Columbia River.
-Ingram stumbled upon $5,800 in cash, and this discovery excited investigators, as it was found along the flight path of D.B.
+Ingram stumbled upon $5,800 in cash, and this finding excited investigators, as it was found along the flight path of D.B.
 Cooper's daring skyjacking.
 Serial numbers confirmed that the money belonged to Cooper.
 However, despite 45 years of investigation, the FBI closed the puzzling case in 2016, leaving it as the only unsolved skyjacking in American history.
 Today, adventure seekers often make their way to Caterpillar Island, situated upstream from the location where Cooper's cash was found.
 Located on the west side of the Vancouver Lake Lowlands, the island boasts four picnic sites and can be reached by boat.

 Fast forward to October 2023, when amateur DB Cooper investigator Eric Ulis led a search that uncovered a "new" piece of evidence.
 Ulis and his team explored an unsearched trench near Vancouver, where they believed Cooper's parachute might have been discarded.
 Within this trench, just one mile from where part of Cooper's ransom was discovered in 1980, they stumbled upon a tattered white sheet that appeared to originate from Kmart, dating between 1964 and 1967.
 An analysis of the sheet's fibers will determine if they match those from Cooper's clip-on tie, which he reportedly purchased from JC Penney in 1964 or 1965.
 This discovery aligns with witness accounts of Cooper wrapping the ransom in a "white material" and carrying a paper bag with unknown contents onto the plane.
-Eric Ulis intends to showcase this sheet at CooperCon 2023 in Seattle, further reinvigorating the investigation and suggesting that Cooper's landing may have been closer to the 1980 money-find location than previously believed.
+Eric Ulis showcases the sheet at CooperCon, further reinvigorating the investigation and suggesting that Cooper's landing may have been closer to the 1980 money-find location than previously believed.

 COMMEMORATIVE EVENTS & MEDIA